 According to the sociologist Judy Singer who coined the term neurodiversity in the 1990s, neurodiversity, “points to the fact that every human has a unique nervous system with a unique combination of abilities and needs.”

 Neurodiversity conditions tend to be invisible, so neurodivergent individuals may feel an internal experience of being out of step with the world or feeling alone in their struggles.

 What conditions are considered neurodivergent?

 Neurodiversity can include autism spectrum disorder, attention-deficit hyperactivity disorder, dyslexia and more.
-Individuals who may have some of these conditions may not identify as neurodiverse, emphasizing that every person is allowed to identify how they wish in a way that makes sense to them.
+Individuals who may have some of these conditions may not identify as neurodiverse, emphasising that every person is allowed to identify how they wish in a way that makes sense to them.

 Ben Locke, Ph.D., Togetherall’s Chief Clinical Officer encourages the use of a strengths-based model when discussing neurodiversity.

 “It can be easy for people to feel left out or different when they process the world differently from others.
 Sometimes it isn’t just about having a neurodiverse experience but the ripple effects of that experience across the rest of your life.
-But the act of sharing your lived experiences and connecting with others allows individuals to experience validation and normalization, recognize their strengths, understand the strengths of others, and to create a sense of belonging and acceptance across diverse experiences.”
+But the act of sharing your lived experiences and connecting with others allows individuals to experience validation and normalisation, recognise their strengths, understand the strengths of others, and to create a sense of belonging and acceptance across diverse experiences.”